 All in for Change

-All in for Change is an inclusive programme using a collaborative effort to end homelessness in Scotland.
+All in for Change is an inclusive programme using a collaborative approach to end homelessness in Scotland.
 The programme is driven by a Change Team of people from across Scotland - experts in what homelessness looks like on the ground, for those most affected by it.
 The team, made up of Change Leads, bring together diverse knowledge from people with recent experience of homelessness and those working in a frontline role.

 The Change Team’s recent work to influence change in Scotland has included: